dhis2/academy-dhis2-fundamentals/Fundamentals-v2.0/Introduction-to-DHIS2/source-doc/Introduction-to-dhis2_V1.md

 Feedback: The period used in the graph is monthly 2020.

-##### Check your score
+### Check your score

-#### To view your quiz score and check your overall progress, click on the button below or select the Progress tab at the top of the page.
+To view your quiz score and check your overall progress, click on the button below or select the Progress tab at the top of the page.
 To pass the course you will need to score 80% or more on average between the 3 graded quizzes

 [**Take me to the progress tab**](https://academy.dhis2.org/courses/course-v1:hisp+GEN-D001-en+2022Q1/progress)

 ### Discussion forum

-#### Discussion forum

-##### Discussion forum

 As we are reaching the end of the module, let's take some time to reflect on what you've learned and discuss the key concepts covered so far.
 To do it, if you have already joined the course discussion forum, please click on the following link to join this specific discussion topic: